 The new Breeder Alert system has been completely redesigned eliminating the need for a Main Unit/Repeater, & Antenna/Cable.
 State of the Art electronics are now contained in the Transmitter on Mare and Breeder Alert Pocket Pager.
 We call this release Phase 1 (having signal go direct from Mare to Pocket Pager).
-The range will be up to 1+ mile depending on obstruction.
+The range is up to 1 mile on your property depending on obstructions.
+Signal can now go through metal barns.

 FCC Tested and Approved.